OCIPOC/courses-and-books/python-data-structures/book/maps-hashtables-skiplists.md

 ```

 ## Hash Tables
-A very naive implementation of Hash Tables is based on arrays.
-Array indices are keys of Hash Tables and values are elements of the array.
+A simple implementation of Hash Tables is based on arrays.
+Array indices are keys of Hash Tables, and the array elements are values.
 We have two challenges in such a scenario. <strong>First</strong>, we may not wish to devote an array of length N if it is the case that N >> n. <strong>Second</strong>, Hash Table keys aren't necessarily integers.
 To solve these problems, we will use hash and compression functions
 - Hash functions - map any key to an integer
     - Bit Representation as Integer: any var with the size less or equal to the integer size can be mapped.
 In case when var is larger than the size of int, we can do XOR on all parts